sachindoddaguni/application-tracking-system/readme.md

 We are excited to introduce a game-changing enhancement to J-Tracker 2.0 - the Email Notification feature!
 Keeping track of upcoming job application deadlines is now more effortless than ever.

 #### How It Works
+- J-Tracker 2.0 will notify you through an email whenever a new application is created, updated and deleted.
 - Set your job application deadlines within the application.
 - J-Tracker 2.0 will automatically send you email notifications as your application deadlines approach.
 - Stay organized and never miss an important application deadline again.